jpanther/congo/README.md

 Congo is a highly customisable theme and uses some of the latest Hugo features to simplify how it is configured.

 The theme ships with a default configuration that gets you up and running with a basic blog or static website.
-This default configuration can be found in the `themes/congo/config/_default/` folder.

 > Configuration files bundled with the theme are provided in TOML format as this is the default Hugo syntax.
 Feel free to convert your config to YAML or JSON as you wish.

 The default theme configuration is documented in each file so you can freely adjust the settings to meet your needs.
+If you followed the installation instructions above, you should adjust your theme configuration by modifying the files in the `config/_default/` folder of your Hugo project.

 ### Getting started